oVirt/ovirt-site/source/feature/splash.html.md

 5. Click on the link for the extra information on backup options.
 6.  **Expected Results 2**: The detailed backup options page with the `EngineBackupOptionsInfoURL` configuration-value URL is opened in a new browser tab/window.
 7. Close web-admin
-8. Change `DisplayBackupSplashPageOnLogin` to `false`, restart engine.
+8. Change `AdminPortalLoginBackupAlert` to `false`, restart engine.
 9. Log into web-admin
 10. **Expected Results 3**: Condition #2 is not fulfilled -> The splash page should **not** be displayed.
 11. Close web-admin
-12. Change `DisplayBackupSplashPageOnLogin` back to `true`, restart engine.
+12. Change `AdminPortalLoginBackupAlert` back to `true`, restart engine.
 13. Perform a files backup using the 'engine-backup' tool.
 14. Log into web-admin
 15. **Expected Results 4**: Condition #1 and Condition #2 are fulfilled -> The splash page should be displayed.